Travel guide

 Getting around Macau with your mobile connected

 Macau is small but deceptive: the historic peninsula, Taipa, and Cotai are separated by bridges, and distances are covered by taxi or bus.
-With data on your phone, you have maps and real-time transport information, which is appreciated when you jump from the Ruins of St. Paul to the Cotai casinos on the same afternoon.
+With data on your phone, you have maps and transport instantly, which you appreciate when jumping from the Ruins of St. Paul's to the Cotai casinos on the same afternoon.

 There are several moments when connectivity saves you.
-Transport, to check bus routes or call a taxi when the casino's free shuttle doesn't fit your schedule.
-Language, because although Portuguese, Cantonese, and English are spoken, the translator solves any menu or sign.
-And payment, as many businesses use apps and QR codes that require internet.
-Furthermore, by being outside the Chinese firewall, you keep your usual maps and messaging without changing apps.
-If you cross from Macau to the neighboring city, the eSIM for Hong Kong covers that stretch, as they are separate territories for data purposes.
+Transport, to check bus routes or order a taxi when the casino's free shuttle doesn't match your schedule.
+Language, because although Portuguese, Cantonese, and English are spoken, the translator can help with any menu or sign.
+And payment, as many businesses work with apps and QR codes that need internet.
+Plus, being outside the Chinese firewall, you keep your usual maps and messaging without changing apps.
+If you cross from Macau to the neighboring city, you will need another plan that specifically covers Hong Kong, as they are separate territories for data purposes and your Macau eSIM will not roam there.

 Frequently asked questions